daniel-schroeder-dev/rcg-assignment-2/README.md

 ## About

 This is the second assignment from the course [React The Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux).
+A text input is provided and when the user enters characters, boxes representing the characters appear.
+Click the boxes to remove characters from the input.

 ## Assignment